EU court advised to treat Uber as a transport service - what now?

-BRUSSELS/FRANKFURT An adviser to the European Union's top court said ride-hailing app Uber [UBER.UL] should be considered a transport service on Thursday, potentially exposing it to more local licensing regulations.
+BRUSSELS/FRANKFURT May 11 An adviser to the European Union's top court said ride-hailing app Uber should be considered a transport service on Thursday, potentially exposing it to more local licensing regulations.

 IS THE ADVISER'S OPINION LIKELY TO BE ADOPTED?